heidi-holappa/tira-labra-2022/documentation/weekly-report-6.md

 ## Pylint and Pytest - status update
 This week I have written a lot of new functionalities in the service classes and these are still missing tests.
-Because of this, the branch coverage has now decreased to 61 percent.
+Because of this, the branch coverage has now decreased to 61 percent. **UPDATE 19.6.2022:** As the issue with testing methods including file manipulation was resolved more extensive tests were added.
+Branch coverage is now 89%.

 There are more open Pylint-issues this week than last, but the score is fairly high, 9.87/10.

 ![Coverage-report](images/coverage-report-week-6.png)